Pronounced: tuh-RET SIN-drohm

 Males are three to four times more likely to be affected.
 Other factors that may increase your risk of TS include:

 Tics are the main symptoms of TS.
-To be TS, the tics must be:
+To be TS, the tics must be involuntary and:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.